codingMustache/codingMustache/README.md

 ## Daily Trivia

-What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
+Which of these is the name for the failed key escrow device introduced by the National Security Agency in 1993?
- 1. Sandy Bridge
+ 1. Skipjack
- 2. Coffee Lake
+ 2. Clipper Chip
- 3. Skylake
+ 3. Enigma Machine
- 4. Broadwell
+ 4. Nautilus

 <details>
   <summary>Answer</summary>
-  Coffee Lake
+  Clipper Chip
 </details>